-What are the risks of having a capsular release?
+What are the risks of having subacromial decompression?

-All operations involve an element of risk.
-The risks are very small but you need to be aware of them and can discuss them with your doctor at any time.
+All operations involve an element of risk, these are very small, but you need to be aware of them and can discuss them with your doctor at any time.

 The risks are: